couchbase/gometa/README.md

 III) DEPENDENCY
 ---------------

 The metadata store uses forestdb.
 You will need to get forestdb as well as goforestdb (forestdb GO wrapper).
+It also uses protobuf for messaging.

+go get github.com/couchbaselabs/goforestdb

+go get -u code.google.com/p/goprotobuf/{proto,protoc-gen-go}

 IV) KEY BACKLOG
 ----------------